Rappetor/Sovol-SV08-Mainline/README.md

 # METHOD 1: WRITE IMAGE DIRECTLY TO eMMC
-1. First get yourself de latest image from: https://github.com/bigtreetech/CB1/releases
+1. Download the **MINIMAL** bigtreetech image.
+Careful, there's also a full image wich has an unknown version of klipper already installed.
+Go to: https://github.com/bigtreetech/CB1/releases
-    - Used in this example 'CB1_Debian11_minimal_kernel5.16_20240319.img.xz'
+    - Used in this example 'CB1_Debian11_minimal_kernel5.16_20240319.img.xz': https://github.com/bigtreetech/CB1/releases/download/V2.3.4/CB1_Debian11_minimal_kernel5.16_20240319.img.xz
 2. Put the eMMC module in the USB adapter (again, mind the direction of the module, there is an arrow on the adapter) and put the USB adapter in your computer.
 3. Use BalenaEtcher (https://github.com/balena-io/etcher/releases) to write the image to the eMMC
     - Used in this example: balenaEtcher-win32-x64-1.19.21.zip (portable, so doesn't need an installer)